Rasman Ithnain

 Rasman bin Ithnain is a Malaysian politician from BERSATU.
 He was the Member of Johor State Legislative Assembly for Sedili from 2008 to 2022.

 Politics

-On 12 May 2018, he quitted UMNO and joined BERSATU together with Alwiyah Talib and Rosleli Jahari, and he is now the Chief of BERSATU Kota Tinggi Branch.
-He is also a member of the Board of Directors of FELDA.
+On 12 May 2018, he quit UMNO and joined BERSATU together with Alwiyah Talib and Rosleli Jahari, and became the Chief of BERSATU Kota Tinggi Branch.
+He is also a member of the board of directors of FELDA.